Minimalist Lifestyle Movement: Amazing Things You Need to Know

 Why Is The Minimalist Lifestyle Movement Becoming So Popular?

-These very busy and productive people believed this practice simplified their lives and helped combat decision fatigue.
+These busy and productive people believed this practice simplified their lives and helped combat decision fatigue.
 Wear a similar uniform every day and eliminate the time wasted deciding what to wear every day.
 Conserve your finite energy for more important decisions.

 “The past decade brought growth, avarice, and an anything-goes attitude,” and then glibly summarized the 1980s with five words: “Get rich, borrow, spend, enjoy.” –National Review

 For me, it was having to move to a home full of junk.
 I had no idea I accumulated so much junk.
-I said never again.
+I never said again.
 LOL

 Are people coming to realize that more stuff doesn’t bring happiness?
 More importantly, it often brings more stress and even more responsibility.